Monterey Bay, California

 Cost of SWIFT + collateral

-If only the minimum ~25% cash happens to be within reach, either from the owner or a sponsor or lender you would arrange (or combination of these), then we can still try to make that work — just expect longer draws of funds and to sell more equity carried interest.
-This will be a minority equity interest with ZERO loan to keep the cost of capital extremely competitive, with CAP’s greater speed, flexibility and certainty of closing compared to the traditional route.
+If only the minimum ~25% cash happens to be within reach, either from the owner or a sponsor or lender you would arrange (or combination of these), then we can still try to make that work — just expect longer draws of funds and to sell a bit more equity carried interest.
+Binding terms will offered following due diligence, based on a minority equity interest (we do not ask for majority control) with ZERO loan to keep the cost of capital extremely competitive, with CAP’s greater speed, flexibility and certainty of closing compared to the traditional route.

 Because Standby Letters of Credit (SbLCs) and other types of bank-involved financial instruments always receive a discount, whether or not backed by cash, a direct cash deposit is more valuable to the project owner and can be leveraged a bit more (25-35% for 3-4x the deposit) used to negotiate incrementally better terms and faster drawdowns of invested funds.

-The deposit is released in lump sum on the final draw of invested capital, and repurposed for the next project, returned to the lender (used to service any debt), or kept on hand for other reasons.
+The deposit is released from the subaccount back to the client (or other party as arranged) in lump sum on the final draw of invested capital, and repurposed for the next project, returned to the lender (used to service any debt), or kept on hand for other reasons.
 This is a matter of preference — whatever you wish to do with it.
 See the next section.

 Broadly, and in conclusion, some In3 clients like the bank-involved guarantee specifically because it is NOT cash (asset-backed or based on the applicant’s balance sheet).
 They understand and prefer the strict rules that balance the interests of both parties with instruments like Standby Letters of Credit (SbLCs) for such funding.